Manuscript Preparation

 "Reproduced with permission from [71] Copyright (2019) American Chemical Society."

-For vector graphics, the preferred format is EPS; for halftones, please use TIFF format.
+For vector graphics, the preferred format is EPS; for bitmap images, please use TIFF format.
 Vector graphics containing fonts must have the fonts embedded in the files.

-Name your figure files with "Fig" and the figure number, e.g., Fig1.eps.
+Name figure files with "Fig" and the figure number, e.g., Fig1.eps.

 6. Tables